c-hut/go-outdoors/README.md

     ![Sevillana Font Style](assets/images/sevillana-font.png)

+- [Unsplash](https://unsplash.com/) was used to find suitable photos.

 - [iLoveIMG](https://www.iloveimg.com) was used for image resizing.

 - [Cloud Convert](https://cloudconvert.com) was used for image conversion (png and jpg to webp).